“Let Love Be Painful” by Jang Yeong-Hee

 Jang Yeong-Hee (1952–2009) was an essayist, a translator, and a professor of English literature at Sogang University.
 The essay “Let Love Be Painful” (아프게 짝사랑하라) appears in her first published collection of essays Only Once In My Life (내 생에 단 한번) published in 2000 by Samtoh Publishing (샘터사).
 While teaching at Sogang University, she was diagnosed with breast cancer in 2001 and received surgery.
 In 2008, she was diagnosed with liver cancer, passing away a year later.

-The untranslated text of Jang Yeong-Hee’s essay can be downloaded here as a PDF.
+The original text of Jang Yeong-Hee’s essay can be downloaded here as a PDF.